ibpdas/ibpdas/readme.md

 ## What I build & why

-I design tools and frameworks that help teams think clearly, deliver strategically and learn openly.
+I design tools, frameworks and insights that help me think clearly, deliver strategically and learn openly.

+> I share these resources so others can learn, adapt and build on them.
+All views are my own.

 ### **1. Data strategy & impact tools**
-Frameworks that align priorities, data foundations, performance and impact.
+Align public service priorities, data foundations, performance and impact.

-- **ValueLine** — from data diagnosis to measurable impact
+- **ValueLine** — Clearer line of sight from data foundation to measurable impact
-- **ThinkStudio** — clarity and structured thinking for data leaders
+- **ThinkStudio** — Focussed, inclusive and practical data strategies, business cases and roadmaps.

 ### **2. Emerging tech & experimentation**
-Responsible exploration of AI agents and Web3 patterns for public data.
+Responsible exploration of AI agents and Web3 capabilities.

-- **MacroCycle** — AI powered synthesis for context aware decisions
+- **MacroCycle** — AI powered data management, analysis and synthesis for context aware decisions
-- **PublicChain** (discovery) — verifiable public data provenance
+- **PublicChain** (discovery) — Web3 powered public data provenance for sectoral collaboration.

-### **3. Learning tools & reusable resources**
+### **3. Learning & reflection resources**
-Lived lessons, distilled into practical tools that colleagues can reuse.
+Lived lessons, distilled into practical resources that colleagues can reuse.

-- Visual frameworks
+- Visual frameworks for thinking
-- AI & data literacy aids
-- Templates, checklists and guides

-> I share these resources so others can learn, adapt and build on them.
-All views are my own.
+- Micro insights & checklists for fast, inclusive collaboration

 ---

 ## Principles

-The way I work is shaped by systems thinking, evidence, and responsible innovation.
+The way I work with AI and emeging tech is shaped by systems thinking, evidence, and responsible innovation.

 - Always human led
 - Clear before clever